coulbois/sage-train-track/README.md

 sage-train-track
 ================

 Free group automorphisms and train-track representative in python/sage.

 To use the package just launch Sage in the repository containg the files and do

     sage: from all import *

+(alternatively or if you do not launch Sage yourself use

+    sage: sys.path.append("/absolute/path/to/sage-train-track")

+to specify a load-path)

 After this command, you can play with free groups and their automorphisms